 - Rabbit might feel pain and discomfort.

-- Rabbits might feel being ignored, which makes them grind their teeth.
+- Rabbits might feel ignored, which makes them grind their teeth.

 Do overgrowing teeth make Rabbits grind teeth?

-As we all know, rabbits’ teeth grow throughout the whole life of rabbits, and they grow frequently.
-Some teeth grinding can happen because of long teeth, and rabbit teeth must be maintained and trimmed.
+As we all know, rabbits’ teeth grow throughout their whole life of rabbits and grow frequently.
+Some teeth grinding can happen because of long teeth; rabbit teeth must be maintained and trimmed.

 Over-growing teeth can create a problem for the rabbit to eat food.
-Upper teeth and lower teeth can overlap, which can be harmful and painful.
+Upper and lower teeth can overlap, which can be harmful and painful.
 Pain can make rabbits grind their teeth.
-You need to check out your rabbit’s teeth if it’s a grind and check the length of teeth.
+You need to check out your rabbit’s teeth to see if it’s a grind and check the length of the teeth.

 Over-growing teeth disturb rabbits from chewing something.
 A rabbit likes to eat vegetables, especially carrots, which are hard to chew.
 Their teeth can give them pain for having long teeth.
 Rabbit plays with woods, toys, and grass that can overlap with the growing.